jade9890/DecemberCodingChallenge2024/README.md

         Objective: String manipulation.
 Compact all file blocks on a disk to eliminate gaps and calculate a checksum based on the positions and IDs of the compacted file blocks.

         difficulty level: 4/10.
 Wasn't too bad, I had a little bug because I used the wrong length, and I needed some help making it more efficient because at first it was o(n^2).
 Just so you know, I have an exam soon that I've totally given up on so I'm just gonna keep my streak lol.

+Day 10:
+        start: 3:45pm
+        finish: gave up
+        total time: gave up

+        Objective: I genuinely don't even know why I can't seem to solve this problem.
+I tried BFS and the count wasn't working properly due to a multitude of reasons, tried queues, linked lists, literally everything.
+This was unfortunately a fail.
+I'm also running on 2 hours of sleep, no food, and utter exhaustioin so this may have clouded my thinking slightly.
+But seriously I give up.